Last-mile delivery

 Last-mile logistics

 Last-mile logistics has become a popular area of interest for retailers due to the growing demand for fully integrated omnichannel retailing.
 Currently, many shops and restaurants are closed to regular clients.
-They can only prepare takeaway orders or online orders that can be delivered to the nearest shop or to the package delivery locker.
+They can only prepare takeaway orders or online orders that can be delivered to the nearest shop or the package delivery locker.

 Omnichannel delivery